Crying Over Pros for No Reason: Reception

-Upon release, Crying Over Pros for No Reason received little to no attention other than from specialised magazines and blogs.
-Retrospective reviews of the album have been positive; Laurent Fintoni, in a feature for Fact, called the album "groundbreaking, and important," noting how the album was ahead of its time and praising it for its accessibility through its roots in hip-hop and describing it as "a blueprint for things to come".
+Upon release, Crying Over Pros for No Reason received little to no attention other than from specialized magazines and blogs.
+Retrospective reviews of the album have been positive; Laurent Fintoni, in a feature for Fact, called the album "groundbreaking, and important", noting how the album was ahead of its time and praising it for its accessibility through its roots in hip-hop and describing it as "a blueprint for things to come".
 Rob Theakston of AllMusic acknowledged the album's similarities to artists such as Prefuse 73 and Telefon Tel Aviv, but called it "a strong debut".
 Former Sputnikmusic staff reviewer StrangerofSorts gave the album a 4.5 out of 5, comparing its production to that of DJ Shadow's and calling it "incredibly soulful".

 A deluxe edition of Crying Over Pros for No Reason was released through The Glitch Mob's Glass Air Records imprint in December 2014.
 Talking about the possibility of a follow-up album, Ma stated, "I always felt that if I couldn't top it, or couldn't say anything more about it, then I wouldn't say anything...The amount of people who've hit me up about it over the years made me realise how cult the record was and how special it was to some people.
 If I couldn't hit a home run harder than that, then I wouldn't do it."